nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 The following constraints apply to the `edit` command as well:

 * Client's name should only contain alphanumeric characters and spaces, and it should not be blank
-  * The name should be within 100 characters long.
+  * The name is recommended to be within 100 characters long to be displayed properly.
   * name must be unique (case-sensitive).
 Clients with the same name cannot be added to the system twice.
       - entering the commands: